 Of course, that was a no-brainer for me.
 My only stipulation was that Mr. Topanga would wire the money directly to the seller of the GT3 donor car.

-Mr. Topanga and I also discussed the subject matters of the paintings that I would create for him, in the end we agreed on the following pieces: One painting would depict a Porsche 356 Carrera GS/GT and the other subject matter would be the Porsche IROC at Riverside.
+Mr. Topanga and I also discussed the subject matters of the paintings that I would create for him, in the end we agreed on the following pieces: One painting would depict a Singer modified Porsche 911 and the other subject matter would be the Porsche IROC at Riverside.
 I’m currently in the sketching phase for these two painting commissions so stay tuned.

 After Mr. Topanga and I had agreed on the deal, he joked: “Tomorrow you’ll be on the internet, looking for a GT3!” – He was almost right, I was scouring the internet for a donor car that very same evening.